personium/personium-docker/README.md

 Personium [architecture](https://personium.io/docs/en/introduction/001_Personium_Architecture/) has three-layered objects.
 We highly recommend reading the architecture to conceptually understand various component namings and responsibilities.

 This repository builds a container image and runs a Personium Unit container with Docker.
-A Personium Unit is operated by a [Unit Manager](https://github.com/personium/app-uc-unit-manager).
-If you would like to develop or test a Personium Unit without running a Unit Manager, please reach out to us in [Slack community](https://personium-io.slack.com/) to populate a Unit Manager test account.
+A Personium Unit can be managed by a [Unit Manager](https://github.com/personium/app-uc-unit-manager).
+If you would like to develop or test a Personium Unit without building one, please reach out to us in [Slack community](https://bit.ly/Join_Personium_Slack) so that we can create demo accounts (Cells) for you.

 ## Requirements